AdaCore/learn/intro_to_ada.rst

 primitive is a subprogram attached to a type.
 Ada knows a primitive because it is a subprogram defined in the same scope with the type.

+.. amiard: TODO, this example does not work in GNAT for some reason, investigate.

 .. code-block:: ada
+    :class: ada-nocheck

+    with Ada.Text_IO; use Ada.Text_IO;

     procedure Primitives is
       type Days is (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday);

-        procedure Print_Day (D : Days) is
+       --  Print day is a primitive of the type Days procedure Print_Day (D : Days) is
       begin
-           Put_Line (Days'Image (D))
+         Put_Line (Days'Image (D));
       end Print_Day;
-        --  Print day is a primitive of the type Days

       type Weekend_Days is new Days range Saturday ..
 Sunday;

       --  A procedure Print_Day is automatically inherited here.
 It is like --  the procedure
       --
       --  procedure Print_Day (D : Weekend_Days);
       --
       --  Has been declared

       Sat : Weekend_Days := Saturday;
     begin
        Print_Day (Sat);
     end Primitives;